ziap/infinite-minesweeper/readme.md

 Some other things we wanted to keep in mind:

--   📱 Mobile support is built-in.
+-   :iphone: Mobile support is built-in.
 So the app must be:

-    -   📐 Responsive.
+    -   :triangular_ruler: Responsive.
-    -   🚀 Fast enough to run on a mobile device.
+    -   :rocket: Fast enough to run on a mobile device.
-    -   🕹️ Touch-friendly. (support both touch and mouse input)
+    -   :video_game: Touch-friendly. (support both touch and mouse input)

--   ✨ Decent, presentable graphics, animations, and UI.
+-   :sparkles: Decent, presentable graphics, animations, and UI.

--   📊 Clean, optimized, well-documented, heavily tested code.
+-   :bar_chart: Clean, optimized, well-documented, heavily tested code.

 ## Instructions